House of Braganza: Feudal establishment

 As a result of the hard work and success of Afonso I, his children all secured successful positions and lived privileged lives.
-Afonso I's first son, Afonso of Braganza, was a prominent member of the nobility, having been ceded, by his grandfather, Nuno Álvares Pereira, the lucrative and powerful title of Count of Ourém, in 1422.
+Afonso I's first son, Afonso of Braganza, was a prominent member of the nobility, having been granted, by his grandfather, Nuno Álvares Pereira, the lucrative and powerful title of Count of Ourém, in 1422.
 He was an accomplished diplomat, and served as the king's representative at the Council of Basel in 1436, and the Council of Florence in 1439.
 In 1451, the Count of Ourém was made Marquis of Valença and escorted Infanta Leonor of Portugal to her husband Frederick III, Holy Roman Emperor.
 Later, in 1458, he participated in the capture and conquest of Alcácer-Ceguer.
 The Marquis of Valença, however, died in 1460, one year before his father and therefore did not succeed him.
 Afonso I's first daughter, Isabel of Braganza, married Infante João, Lord of Reguengos de Monsaraz, thus relinking the House of Braganza to the Royal House of Portugal.
 Isabel's strategic marriage proved successful, and produced four children, whose descendants would be some of the most important in Iberian history.
 Afonso I's last child and successor, Fernando I, Duke of Braganza, continued his legacy of prominence in the military and society.

 When Fernando I was born, in 1403, his grandfather, Nuno Álvares Pereira, ceded him the title of Count of Arraiolos.
 Fernando became an accomplished military man, participating in various Portuguese imperial campaigns.
 Though Fernando I was a popular and powerful member of the nobility, he did not always find himself in the favour of the king, most notably exemplified when Fernando I openly declaimed King Duarte I, at the Portuguese Cortes, on the topic of the rescue and recovery of the King's brother, Infante Fernando, Lord of Salvaterra de Magos from the Moors.
 However, Fernando I became a favourite of both the royal and imperial government and of King Afonso V, earning him the position of Governor of Ceuta and the titles of Marquis of Vila Viçosa and Count of Neiva.

 The Palace of the Dukes, in Guimarães, was seat of the House of Braganza from 1420 until Fernando II of Braganza was executed for treason by King João II in 1483.